 I’ve read the research on not ‘tricking’ your kids or ‘hiding’ veggies in foods.
 But quite frankly at this point in our newly two year old’s life, we’re packing those bad boys anywhere we can.
 (Mostly smoothies, muffins, and quesadillas)

 I feel the need to add a disclaimer here that my child thinks anything that comes out of a muffin tin pan is a cupcake.
 I swear I didn’t teach him this but I promise I will ride this one out until he figures out the difference!
 So these ‘cupcakes’ are really muffins.
-And the Super Smith comes from his recent 2 year well check-up where he was being particularly ‘awesome’ in the waiting room.
+And the fact that these are named after my son comes from his recent 2 year well check-up where he was being particularly ‘awesome’ in the waiting room.
 A visiting pediatrician asked what he had for breakfast and asked if I’d share the recipe.

-So here you go… Super Smith Cupcakes which are jam packed with veggies, dried fruit, oats, whole wheat flour and awesomeness.
+So here you go… Smith Cupcake Muffins which are jam packed with veggies, dried fruit, oats, whole wheat flour and awesomeness.
 You’re welcome.

 1 cup whole wheat flour